This blog has been written and provided courtesy of Jodi Joseph Asiag – Head of Content & Communications at otonomo.

 Taking a Deep Dive Into LA Traffic

 To illustrate the value of vehicle traffic data on traffic management, Adams focused on Los Angeles for much of the webinar.
-Notorious for terrible traffic, Los Angeles uses an intelligent transport system (ITS) which leverages real-time traffic data from nearly 4,600 signalized intersections.
+Notorious for terrible traffic, Los Angeles uses an intelligent transport system (ITS) that leverages real-time traffic data from nearly 4,600 signalized intersections.
 The ITS has had an impact: travel time was decreased by 12% and speeds increased by 16%.

-Smart analysts need great tools and accurate data.
+Connected car data companies and data analysts need great tools and accurate data.
 Read on to learn how to put the two together to make an impact.

 |1.
 Choose traffic data that moves within the traffic flow||• Use Legrangian mechanics |

 |3.
 Explore traffic data visually||• Easily digest big data|